bsnape/git-fit/README.md

 This gem outputs a set of metrics for your Git repository which allows you to monitor its size over its lifetime.

+It provides fairly basic but useful details about large files in both your `working copy` as well as in your `history`.

 ## Installation

 Install the gem: